cap-js-community/tree-sitter-cds/docs/neovim-support.md

-## NeoVim Support
+## Neovim Support

-We support NeoVim using nvim-treesitter.
+We support Neovim using nvim-treesitter.

 ## Setup

-To use tree-sitter-cds with NeoVim, please install nvim-treesitter and ensure your NeoVim version is a recent one (>=0.9.1).
+To use tree-sitter-cds with Neovim, please install nvim-treesitter and ensure your Neovim version is a recent one (>=0.9.1).
-Afterward, configure tree-sitter-cds according to the nvim-treesitter guide and add tree-sitter-cds's queries to NeoVim for syntax highlighting.
+Afterward, configure tree-sitter-cds according to the nvim-treesitter guide and add tree-sitter-cds's queries to Neovim for syntax highlighting.

-1. [Install NeoVim][nvim-install]
+1. [Install Neovim][nvim-install]
-   Ensure that you have NeoVim v0.9.1 or later.
-If not, you may need to build it yourself, see [Build NeoVim][nvim-build].
+   Ensure that you have Neovim v0.9.1 or later.
+If not, you may need to build it yourself, see [Build Neovim][nvim-build].
 2. [Install nvim-tree-sitter](https://github.com/nvim-treesitter/nvim-treesitter#quickstart)
 3. [Install custom parsers][nvim-add-parser]
 4. [Add queries][nvim-add-queries]

-We have a convenience script to copy all queries (`*.scm` files) to NeoVim's `queries` directory: `./nvim/setup-nvim-treesitter.sh`.
+We have a convenience script to copy all queries (`*.scm` files) to Neovim's `queries` directory: `./nvim/setup-nvim-treesitter.sh`.
 If you update tree-sitter-cds, you will also have to update the queries again using this script.

 ## Setup Guide with `lazy.nvim`

-In case you are not familiar with NeoVim, here is a basic setup guide for NeoVim with the `lazy.nvim` plugin manager.
+In case you are not familiar with Neovim, here is a basic setup guide for Neovim with the `lazy.nvim` plugin manager.

 We use [this Dockerfile](../nvim/Ubuntu.Dockerfile) to `test tree-sitter-cds`' setup.

-First, [Install NeoVim][nvim-install].
-Ensure that you have NeoVim v0.9.1 or later.
+First, [Install Neovim][nvim-install].
+Ensure that you have Neovim v0.9.1 or later.
-If not, you may need to build it yourself, see [Build NeoVim][nvim-build].
+If not, you may need to build it yourself, see [Build Neovim][nvim-build].

 After that, install `lazy.nvim` by following their [installation guide][lazy-vim-install].
-If you don't know where NeoVim's config directory is, run `nvim --headless -c ':echo stdpath("config")' -c ':qa'`.
+If you don't know where Neovim's config directory is, run `nvim --headless -c ':echo stdpath("config")' -c ':qa'`.

 Finally, install `nvim-treesitter`.
 They have [instructions for `lazy.nvim`][treesitter-lazy-nvim].